Star Wars Episode IV: A New Hope, 1977

 Star Wars film location: surface of ‘Tatooine’: Chott el Jerid, Tunisia

 The exterior of the homestead, where Luke contemplates the two suns, is part of the vast Chott el Jerid, the dry, white salt flat stretching across central Tunisia to the oases of Tozeur and Nefta.
 The site of Luke’s home, now a couple of filled-in circular pits, can be found a few miles south from Highway 3 on a turnoff just west of Nefta.
+The location was briefly revisited for the final scenes of Star Wars Episode III: Revenge Of The Sith.

 The same turnoff, followed six miles north, leads to La Grande Dune, used for the ‘Dune Sea’, where C3P0 and R2D2 wander aimlessly.
 Take care on Highway 3, which leads into Algeria – if you inadvertently cross the border, you can end up in all kinds of trouble.